Note: The information in this article was current as of January 2016. Some details might have changed by the time you are reading it.

 Our main reasons for choosing WordPress were: simplicity, extensibility, and performance.

 It's very easy to use WordPress to create both the web pages and the blog posts.
-There is a million of WordPress themes available on the Internet, professionally designed, both free and premium, to satisfy any taste or requirement, and one can install and change the theme with just a few mouse clicks.
+There are millions of WordPress themes available on the Internet, professionally designed, both free and premium, to satisfy any taste or requirement, and one can install and change the theme with just a few mouse clicks.

 There is no limit what you can achieve with WordPress by installing and configuring its plugins.
 Here are the essential plugins that we use and recommend: